 Bicycles at Camp

 Bikes are welcome on the North Arm Road, but one must be aware of the motor traffic on this road.
 We do not allow bikes on camp paths.
-Ride with care!
+Ride with care and wear a helmet!

 Island Policy